yashita31/qnn_sample_apps/README.md

 | 'Local LLM'       | `python ./src/llm/main.py --help` |

 ## Contributing
-We welcome contributions to this repository!
+I welcome contributions to this repository!
 Please refer to our [contributing guide](CONTRIBUTING.md) for how to contribute.

 ## Testing
 - All regression tests must pass